josh/docker-ondemand/README.md

 # docker-ondemand

-Lazily start and automatically stop Docker for Mac
+Lazily start and automatically stop Docker for Mac.